webpack/webpack.js.org/src/content/api/loaders.md

 ### Pitching Loader

 Loaders are __always__ called from right to left.
 There are some instances where the loader only cares about the __metadata__ behind a request and can ignore the results of the previous loader.
 The `pitch` method on loaders is called from __left to right__ before the loaders are actually executed (from right to left).

+Note that loaders may be added inline in requests and disabled via inline prefixes, which will impact the order in which they are "pitched" and executed.
+See the section on [`use`](/configuration/module#rule-use) for more details.

-For the following [`use`](/configuration/module#rule-use) configuration:
+For the following configuration of [`use`](/configuration/module#rule-use):

 ``` javascript
 module.exports = {